Joey Meneses Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 18th in the league.
+- The Dodgers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.44).
+- The Dodgers have the 19th-ranked team ERA across all league pitching staffs (4.42).

-- Gonsolin (2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched) makes the start for the Dodgers, his seventh of the season.

-- In his most recent appearance on Wednesday against the Atlanta Braves, the righty tossed 5 2/3 innings, allowing three earned runs while surrendering three hits.
+- His most recent appearance was on Friday against the Tampa Bay Rays, when the right-hander tossed six innings, surrendering six earned runs while allowing eight hits.

-- The 29-year-old has put up an ERA of 1.82, with 7 strikeouts per nine innings, in six games this season.
-Opponents are batting .152 against him.
+- The 30-year-old has an ERA of 6.27, with 6.3 strikeouts per nine innings, in 10 games this season.
+Opponents have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.